prodo-dev/prodo/docs/content/02_basics/plugins.md

 For example, to store our counter in local storage, we would add the `localPlugin` with `State` as its type parameter [^1] to the model.
-The returned model has a different type, so that all views and actions using it remain type-safe.
+The returned model has a different type, so that all components and actions using it remain type-safe.

 ```tsx